Trodelvy® (sacituzumab govitecan-hziy)

 • Diarrhea: loose or watery stools.

-• Endocrine hormone therapy: a type of medicine that works by blocking or changing hormones in your body.
+• Hormonal-based therapy: a type of medicine that works by blocking or changing hormones in your body.
 It is often used to treat certain cancers, like some breast cancers, that rely on hormones to grow.

 • Fertility problems: having difficulty getting pregnant or staying pregnant, even after trying for a while.